Windows OS Hub

 $ExcelObj = New-Object -comobject Excel.Application

-After running the command, Excel will be launched on your computer in the background.
-To show the Excel window, change the Visible property of the COM object:
+This command starts the Excel process in the background.
+To make the Excel window visible, you will need to modify the Visible property of the COM object:

 $ExcelObj.visible=$true